GabrielCampos99/todo-client/README.md

-# Welcome to TODO Cliente!
+# Welcome to TODO Client!

 Hi, I'm making this app to train my skills with code.
 Try to code a entire app with simple and maintainable code.
 Technologies that i'm using: